 In all cases, don’t forget to check that adequate fresh air is provided in all rooms, adjust your heating controls, and address junctions with adjacent thermal elements to prevent thermal bridging. |

-Generally, the less processed a material is, the lower its embodied energy and carbon.
+Generally, the less processed and more sustainable an insulation material is, the lower its embodied energy and carbon.
 For windows, the optimal sustainable option would be timber, as this not only has a low embodied carbon, but also locks up CO2 for the life of the product (this is known as sequestered carbon).

 At the other end of the spectrum, plastic window frames are difficult or impossible to recycle.
 Good quality timber fenestration can last much longer than plastic.
 What’s more, paint technologies have improved hugely, resulting in much longer intervals between maintenance.